Top 10 Best Knife Companies

 5. Buck Knives are beautiful.

-8. Buck will do cosmetic work in your knife for free all you pay for is shipping to their factory.
+8. Buck will do cosmetic work on your knife for free; all you pay for is shipping to their factory.

 Buck knives are the best quality knives I've ever owned in my 62 years.
-I have owned many knife brands in my years, but the many models, quality, warranty and price have always made Buck knives number 1 in my book.
-I've got Buck knives I've had for 50 years and they still perform like new.
+I have owned many knife brands in my years, but the various models, quality, warranty, and price have always made Buck knives number 1 in my book.
+I've had Buck knives for 50 years, and they still perform like new.
 I grew up with Buck knives and still carry and use them today.

 12 Cold Steel

-I bought a Cold Steel Survival Edge knife and find it be the best hollow handle knife on the market for the price.
-I have other cold steel products and find them to be of highest performance.
+I bought a Cold Steel Survival Edge knife and find it to be the best hollow handle knife on the market for the price.
+I have other Cold Steel products and find them to be of the highest performance.
 I wish they had a bigger selection of knives.
-(You should see their online video knife torture test) unbelievable!
+(You should see their online video knife torture test) Unbelievable!

 13 Hardcore Hardware